-- B 12.1 The International Jury is commissioned by FAI-GAC to observe that the event is properly organized and is run in accordance with the Sporting Code and these Rules.
-The Jury should have no hesitation in cancelling or postponing a Championship, or any part of a Championship, when it is obvious that the required standards laid down in the Sporting Code and these Rules will not be met or when flying safety is endangered. - All locations of Officials where competition results are gathered or evaluated are open to inspections by the Chief Judge and the Jury without warning.
-The President of the Jury will be acquainted with these locations, and in consultation with the Chief Judge, will arrange to make inspections as they seem appropriate.
-The support of the Organizer is asked for these inspections. - B 12.3 The Jury will have access at all times to the Competition Director.
-The Jury will be provided with a copy of the master map before the start of the Competition. - B 12.4 The navigation course (copy of master maps, route instructions, departure and arrival charts, etc.) shall be send to the Chief Judge or an expert, nominated by the Chief Judge, for inspection, at least one month before the Championship starts. - B 12.5 The final check of the complete organization of the Championship must be completed by the Chief Judge three days prior to the start of the Competition.
-The Chief Judge, accompanied by the Route Planner, must fly all competition routes to check the correct position of checkpoints, photographs and proposed canvas targets - B 12.6 In the case of a protest which cannot be decided by the Jury without further investigation, the Jury should be supported by the Organizer to get the necessary proof. (i.e.: check of a checkpoint or photograph by car or from the air) - B 12.7 The Jury will be provided with an office of adequate size to hear protests.
-The office will be kept locked at all times in the absence of the Jury. - B 12.8 In a case where a Jury decision is necessary, a ruling will be made by the majority.

-B 12.9 The Jury, in consultation with the Chief Judge, has the right to authorize the use of technical equipment after suitable testing at the appropriate level.
+- B 12.1 The international jury is commissioned by FAI-GAC to observe that the event is properly organized and is run in accordance with the Sporting Code and these rules.
+The jury should have no hesitation in cancelling or postponing a championship, or any part of a championship, when it is obvious that the required standards laid down in the Sporting Code and these rules will not be met or when flying safety is endangered. - B 12.2 All locations of officials where competition results are gathered or evaluated are open to inspections by the chief judge and the jury without warning.
+The president of the jury will be acquainted with these locations, and in consultation with the chief judge, will arrange to make inspections as they seem appropriate.
+The organizer must co-operate with chief judge and the jury during these inspections. - B 12.3 The jury will have access at all times to the competition director.
+The jury will be provided with a copy of the master map before the start of the competition. - B 12.4 The navigation course (copy of master maps, route instructions, departure and arrival charts, etc.) shall be send to the chief judge or an expert, nominated by the chief judge, for inspection, at least one month before the championship starts. - B 12.5 The final check of the complete organization of the championship must be completed by the chief judge three days prior to the start of the competition.
+The chief judge, accompanied by the route planner, must fly all competition routes to check the correct position of checkpoints, photographs and proposed canvas targets - B 12.6 In the case of a protest which cannot be decided by the jury without further investigation, the jury should be assisted by the organizer to get the necessary proof. (i.e.: check of a checkpoint or photograph by car or from the air) - B 12.7 The jury will be provided with an office of adequate size to hear protests.
+The office will be kept locked at all times in the absence of the jury. - B 12.8 In a case where a jury decision is necessary, a ruling will be made by the majority. - B 12.9 The jury, in consultation with the chief judge, has the right to authorize the use of technical equipment after suitable testing at the appropriate level.